blackhistorymonthbelgium/black-history-month-belgium/src/pages/blog/2020-08-16-job-vacancy-en.md

 * Outstanding presentation skills.
 * Friendly, enthusiastic and positive attitude.
 * An approachable character with the necessary dose of perseverance.
-* Preferably have an existing network in the Black/African community in Ghent or Brussels.
+* Preferably have an existing network in the Black/African community in Antwerp or Brussels.

 **Time Commitment:**